cns-iu/xmacroscope/documentation/sensorDetails.md

 3. Open the [`BeamBreaks.ino`](../hardware/laneSensors/Arduino/BeamBreaks/BeamBreaks.ino) file in the Arduino IDE.

+4. To change the sensitivity of the sensor, modify [line 13](https://github.com/cns-iu/xmacroscope/blob/35913851b549911571bc96524d1c69bc78ad804a/hardware/laneSensors/Arduino/BeamBreaks/BeamBreaks.ino#L13) of the `BeamBreaks.ino` file.
+If you are seeing false activations from the sensor, increment `countsToTrigger`; if you are missing activations, decrement `countsToTrigger`.

-4. Install the `Adafruit_VL53L0X` Library using these instructions:
+5. Install the `Adafruit_VL53L0X` Library using these instructions:

     * Open the `Sketch` menu